Followers

 Sniper's Legacy

 On 27 June 1818, patriot sniper Tim Murphy died in Fultonham, New York, of throat cancer.
-Like contemporaries Sam Brady and Daniel Boone, he was among the most famous frontiersmen of the Revolutionary War.
+Like his contemporaries Sam Brady and Daniel Boone, he was among the most legendary frontiersmen of the Revolutionary War.

 Tim Murphy monument in Middleburgh, NY